 Before we go any further, we hope we're not losing you.
 Trust us when we say, this stuff isn't simple.
 Almost everything about paper weights under the pound measurement system is antiquated, quirky, and comes from two centuries of very old-school processes and traditions, not all of which were meant to work together.
 Even though frustrating, understanding that makes it easier to grasp the whole system.
 Don't look for sense and order here, just some valuable facts.

 The most common paper weight unit is pounds and usually comes in 20, 60, 70, and 100 pounds.
-Office printers commonly use 20-pound Bond, your standard copier paper, while graphics and print shops use slightly heavier, crisper, and more durable 24-pound paper.
+Office printing commonly uses 20-pound Bond, your standard copier paper, while professional projects use slightly heavier, crisper, and more durable 24-pound paper.

 Paper basis types & weights